allegro/bigflow/docs/cli.md

 ## Running jobs and workflows

-`bf run` command lets you to run a job or a workflow for a given `runtime`,
+`bf run` command lets you run a job or a workflow for a given `runtime`,

 It simply takes your local source code and runs it directly on GCP, without deploying to Composer.